-The current Zero Childhood Cancer Program (ZERO) national clinical trial will remain open until the end of 2020, at which time a maximum of 400 children are expected to be enrolled.
+The current Zero Childhood Cancer Program (ZERO) national clinical trial will remain open until the opening of the new trial.
 The current trial is open to children anywhere in Australia with high-risk or rare cancers and to date nearly 600 children have been enrolled.

 In 2021, a new five-year national clinical trial will be launched.
 The new trial will be expanded to include children with lower risk cancers – firstly those with medium-risk, then those with standard-risk cancer.
-By the end of 2023, it is our aim that all Australian children and young people with cancer will be able to participate in ZERO.
+By the end of 2023, it is our aim that all Australian children and young people with cancer will be able to participate in ZERO at diagnosis.

 Patients with a suspected or confirmed diagnosis of high-risk malignancy can be registered for ZERO.